 If truckers were paid like other employees, either with an hourly rate or a salary, then hours of service wouldn't be a problem for them.
 However, carrier employees aren't paid that way—they're paid by the mile.
 That means no matter how long a driver has been hauling loads through city streets or open highways, they're paid according to the incredibly fickle, inconsistent number of miles they drove.
 If there's a traffic jam, well, that's money a driver will never see.
 If they need rig maintenance, tough luck.
 If they're running behind, they'll skip the brake check (just this once).
 Paying drivers by the mile motivates them to skip out on the critical duties of a big rig operator, focusing them on one thing only: getting from A to B.

 "What does that have to do with me?" you might ask.
-Because when drivers have a choice between obeying the law or making enough money to support their families, they'll make the choice any decent person would make: they support their families.
+Because when drivers have a choice between obeying the law or making enough money to support their families, many of them choose their families.
 That means falsifying logbooks (a practice the trucking industry condemns but has been accused of indirectly encouraging) and driving for longer and longer hours to make ends meet.
 Independent contractors don't fare much better—their livelihood depends on getting dispatchers to give them "good loads," i.e. routes that come with hundreds of miles of easy driving.
 Contractors who get "bad loads" can't refuse them or they'll lose the ability to get the good loads later on.
 So, they get stuck with trips that cause them to lose money, putting them in the same situation as carrier employees: driving for illegal hours to make ends meet.

 Thousands of Virtually Drunk Drivers on the Road